Updated on June 9th, 2025

-Beyond its agricultural applications, glyphosate is the most heavily used residential herbicide worldwide, found in soil, air, surface water, groundwater and even food, as the International Agency for Research on Cancer notes.
+Beyond its agricultural applications, glyphosate is the most pervasive herbicide in residential use, showing up in soil, air, surface water, groundwater and even our food, as noted by the International Agency for Research on Cancer.

-A 2020 article from The Organic and Non-GMO Report tells us that despite this apparent safety, the widespread application of glyphosate on various crops and its use as a pre-harvest desiccant—a substance used to accelerate the drying of specific crops like wheat, oats and beans—have raised significant concerns.
+A 2020 article from The Organic and Non-GMO Report tells us that despite glyphosate's apparent safety, its widespread application on various crops and its use as a pre-harvest desiccant—a substance used to accelerate the drying of specific crops like wheat, oats and beans—has raised significant concerns.
 This practice, common in regions like the Great Plains and Midwest of the United States and western Canada, both accelerates crop drying and leads to substantial glyphosate residues in food products.

 Chuck Benbrook, coordinator of the Heartland Study, which examines glyphosate levels in pregnant women in the Midwest, notes, “It may be two percent of agricultural use, but well over 50 percent of dietary exposure.”